24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Check out Pioneer Courthouse Square

-From the food trucks, it’s a 5-minute walk to Pioneer Courthouse Square.
+From the food trucks, let’s take the 5-minute walk to Pioneer Courthouse Square (701 SW 6th Ave).
 Known as “Portland’s Living Room,” the vibrant urban park is the city’s most visited attraction.
+Ever since my first visit, it’s been one of my favorite places to go in Portland to put a finger on the city’s pulse.

 Pioneer Courthouse Square

 Pioneer Courthouse Square hosts about 300 events a year in its 40,000-square-foot space.
-It’s especially busy in the festive season as events like the Holiday Ale Festival roll in.
+On my last visit, I was told by locals that the plaza is especially busy in the festive season as events like the Portland Holiday Brew Fest roll in.

-Relax your legs for a few minutes among its distinctive red bricks.
-If you’re visiting in the summer on a Tuesday or Thursday, you might even catch one of its free lunchtime concerts.
+Let’s relax our legs for a few minutes among its distinctive red bricks.
+If you’re visiting in the summer on a Tuesday or Thursday, I’d suggest keeping your ears perked to try to catch one of its free lunchtime concerts.

 Meander around Washington Park

-From the Washington Park MAX Station, it’s a scenic 35-minute walk (or 8-minute taxi ride) to the Portland Japanese Garden.
-The 5.5-acre garden is one of the most highly-touted Japanese gardens outside of Japan.
+From the Washington Park MAX Station, let’s take a scenic 35-minute walk (or 8-minute taxi ride) to the Portland Japanese Garden (611 SW Kingston Ave).
+The 5.5-acre garden is one of the most highly touted Japanese gardens outside of Japan.

 Portland Japanese Garden

-The calming Japanese Garden is crisscrossed by walking paths and streams.
-From its lovely surroundings, you’ll even catch beautiful views of Mt.
-Hood.
+Let’s take a walk through the calming Japanese Garden, crisscrossed by walking paths and streams.
+From its lovely surroundings, you may even catch beautiful views of Mt.
+Hood on a clear day.
+(I wasn’t so lucky, unfortunately!)

-A few minutes east of the garden lies one of Portland’s other favorite city parks, the International Rose Test Garden.
+A few minutes east of the garden, let’s check out one of Portland’s other favorite city parks: the International Rose Test Garden (400 SW Kingston Ave).
 The 4.5-acre garden was founded in 1917.
-It’s home to over 10,000 plants, spanning 550 varieties of roses.
+On my first visit to Portland years ago, I learned that the garden is home to over 10,000 plants, spanning 550 varieties of roses.

 International Rose Garden

 The International Rose Test Garden is open year-round.
-To see the roses at their finest, try to catch them between May and September.
+To see the roses at their finest, I’d recommend visiting between May and September.

 Enjoy a delicious meal in Nob Hill

-Once you’ve explored the gardens, lace up your walking shoes.
-Embark on a 20-minute walk to Nob Hill to push on with your tour of Portland in 24 hours.
-Located in Northwest Portland, Nob Hill is one of the city’s coolest neighborhoods for locals and travelers alike.
+Once we’ve explored the gardens, let’s lace up our walking shoes again.
+We’ll embark on a 20-minute walk to Nob Hill to push on with our tour of Portland in 24 hours.
+Located in Northwest Portland, Nob Hill is, in my opinion, one of the city’s coolest neighborhoods for locals and travelers alike.

 The streets of Nob Hill are jammed with Victorian architecture, hiding boutiques, restaurants, and cafés behind their façades.
-Much of the district’s action hums along NW 23rd Avenue and NW 21st Avenue.
+When I found myself wandering around the neighborhood on my two trips to Portland, I noticed that much of the district’s action hums along NW 23rd Avenue and NW 21st Avenue.

 Restaurant in Nob Hill